zeroquinc/trakt_ratings/README.md

 # Trakt Ratings for Discord
-Embedded Discord Trakt Ratings with clickable links and the plot / overview in a spoiler tag.
+Embedded Discord Trakt Ratings with clickable links to Trakt.
+It fetches the API every minute and checks for new ratings.

 # Explanation